willardshikami/African-Short-Stories/README.md

 # African-Short-Stories
-A website on african short stories
+This is a short stories app that has gathered ten of popular african short stories. it will help those interested on the stories to easily and quicky access them.